 - Were asked by their employer to return to the UK temporarily as a result of the virus.

 The 60 days challenge

 The current rules, however, only allow for 60 days to be disregarded.
-This is potentially proving inadequate given the scale of the pandemic.
+This is has proved a challenge to many given the scale and duration of the pandemic.

 The importance of professional advice

-It is anticipated that HMRC may issue further guidance.
-In the meantime, non-uk resident individuals who remain in the UK as a result of the UK’s lockdown are encouraged to seek professional advice regarding the latest position in relation to their personal circumstances.
+Given the protracted nature of the pandemic, non-uk resident individuals who remain in the UK as a result of the UK’s lockdowns are encouraged to seek professional advice.
+Their tax position should be examined in relation to their personal circumstances and the latest guidance.

 Can we help?

 If you think your residency status has been affected by the UK's lockdown, please contact one of our specialist team to discuss your individual circumstances and gain specific guidance.